IamShreyaPandey/IamShreyaPandey/README.md

 Currently, my academic focus lies at the intersection of **spatial ecology**, **wildlife conservation**, and **community-based conservation models**.
 I am particularly motivated to explore research that integrates **ecological data with stakeholder perspectives**, ensuring that conservation outcomes are sustainable, inclusive, and grounded in local realities.

 As I continue my doctoral journey, I am excited to further develop skills in advanced analytical tools such as **DNA metabarcoding**, remote sensing, and ecological modeling.
 My long-term goal is to contribute to interdisciplinary conservation science that supports **both biodiversity and community resilience** in a rapidly changing world.

+## 🏙️ **Roots in Jamshedpur**
+I was born and raised in Jamshedpur, India’s first planned industrial city, built by the visionary industrialist.
+Growing up in a town known for its steel industry, green spaces, and meticulous urban planning, I’ve witnessed firsthand how industrial development and environmental stewardship can coexist.This unique backdrop shaped my understanding of the delicate balance between progress and preservation, a perspective that continues to inform my approach to conservation research and sustainable development today.

 ## 🔍 **Research Interests**